What is the History of Legal Blogging?

 The following is a brief history of legal blogging, which is, as you might guess, wrapped up in the history of blogging more generally and the rise of the internet in everyday life.

-After, you can learn more about how blogging fits into a bigger marketing plan, with our Guide to Law Firm Marketing.
+After, you can learn more about how blogging fits into a bigger marketing plan with our Guide to Law Firm Marketing.

 History of the Weblog

-In order for legal blogs to come about, the blog first had to make its way onto the scene.
+For legal blogs to come about, the blog first had to make its way onto the scene.
 Believe it or not, dictionaries now have multiple definitions of the blog.
-According to Merriam Webster, a blog can be defined as “a website that contains online personal reflections, comments, and often hyperlinks, videos, and photographs provided by the writer.”
+According to Merriam-Webster, a blog can be defined as “a website that contains online personal reflections, comments, and often hyperlinks, videos, and photographs provided by the writer.”
 A second definition identifies it as “a regular feature appearing as part of an online publication that typically relates to a particular topic and consists of articles and personal commentary by one or more authors.”
 As far as the legal blog goes, it likely falls into this latter category.
 But how did blogs get started initially?
 That history begins with the “weblog.”

 Most commentators say the blog originated in the mid-1990s with the “web log,” or “weblog.”
-For example, a history of blogging might begin with Justin Hall’s site links.net in 1994, which initially was described as a “personal home page,” and later as a “web diary.”
+For example, a history of blogging might begin with Justin Hall’s site links.net in 1994, which initially was described as a “personal home page” and later as a “web diary.”
 In 1997, Jorn Barger coined the term “weblog” to refer to the “logging” activity he was doing on the internet.
 Since then, the term “weblog” has been shortened to “blog.”
 That’s a brief foray into the history of the blog.
 Now, what about the rise of legal blogging?

 Legal News and Blogs on the Internet

 Once the “blog” became an entity on the internet, a wide variety of topic-themed blogs arose.
 In the early 1990s, some of the first blogs dedicated to legal content were created by lawyers who were interested in giving written commentary on legal issues they considered newsworthy.
 For example, in 2002, Tom Goldstein and Amy Howe, a husband and wife team who are both lawyers, founded SCOTUSblog.
 The blog “is devoted to covering the U.S. Supreme Court comprehensively, without bias and according to the highest journalistic and legal ethical standards.”
-Anyone who is interested in U.S. Supreme Court cases can turn to SCOTUSblog for information about writs of certiorari, oral arguments, and decisions.
-Indeed, as the founders of SCOTUSblog explain, “the blog generally reports on every merits case before the court at least three times: before argument, after argument, and after the decision.”
+Anyone interested in U.S. Supreme Court cases can turn to SCOTUSblog for information about writs of certiorari, oral arguments, and decisions.
+Indeed, as the founders of SCOTUSblog explain, “the blog generally reports on every merits case before the court at least three times: before the argument, after an argument, and after the decision.”

-A few years later in 2006, Above the Law was founded and began posting a wide variety of stories about legal news law schools, and issues of interest to law students and lawyers.
+A few years later in 2006, Above the Law was founded and began posting a wide variety of stories about legal news, law schools, and issues of interest to law students and lawyers.
 Some sources describe Above the Law as a legal website, while others have referred to it as a “legal gossip blog.”
 It has provided many different types of readers, over the last nearly 15 years, with information about newsworthy court cases, law school rankings, and other related information.